Policy briefs

 Political drivers for development of different industries in the European Arctic

-The project report discusses geopolitical tensions and drivers affecting the development of major industries in the European Arctic, namely, aquaculture, forestry, mining, and tourism.
-The analysis is based, first, on national Arctic strategies developed by European Arctic states.
-Second, 60 interviews were carried out to explore how geopolitics can affect the development of different industries and how informants related to these industries understand their operations in the Global North.
+D1.3 report examines the geopolitical tensions and factors influencing the development of key industries in the European Arctic, including aquaculture, forestry, mining, and tourism.
+The analysis is based on national Arctic strategies from European Arctic states and relevant EU strategies, as well as 60 interviews with industry specialists.
+The report applies both classical and critical geopolitical approaches to investigates its questions: 60 interviews were carried out to explore how geopolitics can affect the development of different industries and how informants related to these industries understand their operations in the Global North.

 Work package 1 – ArcticHubs report